ProfessorPotatis/sk222uf-1dv610-L3/README.md

 ## Installation
 1. Download and install a MAMP, WAMP or LAMP.
 2. Download the repository.
+3. Rename the repository to sk222uf-1dv610-L3.
-3. Put the repository in your MAMP/WAMP/LAMP folder htdocs.
+4. Put the repository in your MAMP/WAMP/LAMP folder htdocs.
-4. Start the MAMP/WAMP/LAMP.
+5. Start the MAMP/WAMP/LAMP.
-5. Go to the MAMP/WAMP/LAMP phpMyAdmin and create a mySQL database:
+6. Go to the MAMP/WAMP/LAMP phpMyAdmin and create a mySQL database:

     ### Create a mySQL database
     Add table namned Users.